 1 (B) been adjudicated to be the parent of the child.
 2 SECTION 304.
-RULES FOR ACKNOWLEDGMENT AND DENIAL OF 3 PARENTAGE.
-4 (a) An acknowledgment of parentage and a denial of parentage may be contained in a 5 single document or may be in counterparts, and may be filed with the [agency maintaining birth 6 records] separately or simultaneously.
-If the filing of the acknowledgement and denial are both 7 necessary, neither is effective until both are filed.
-8 (b) An acknowledgment of parentage or a denial of parentage may be signed in a record 9 before the birth of the child.
-10 (c) Subject to subsection (a), the acknowledgment of parentage or denial of parentage 11 takes effect on the birth of the child or the filing of the document with the [agency maintaining 12 birth records], whichever occurs later.
+RULES FOR ACKNOWLEDGMENT AND DENIAL OF PARENTAGE.
+3 (a) An acknowledgment of parentage and a denial of parentage may be contained in a 4 5 single document or may be in counterparts, and may be filed with the [agency maintaining birth records] separately or simultaneously.
+If the filing of the acknowledgement and denial are both 6 7 necessary, neither is effective until both are filed.
+8 (b) An acknowledgment of parentage or a denial of parentage may be signed in a record before the birth of the child.
+9 10 (c) Subject to subsection (a), the acknowledgment of parentage or denial of parentage 11 takes effect on the birth of the child or the filing of the document with the [agency maintaining 12 birth records], whichever occurs later.
 13 (d) An acknowledgment of parentage or denial of parentage in a record signed by a minor 14 is valid if it is otherwise complies with this [act].
-15 SECTION 305.
-EFFECT OF ACKNOWLEDGMENT OR DENIAL OF 16 PARENTAGE.
-17 (a) Except as otherwise provided in Sections 308 and 309, a valid acknowledgment of 18 parentage filed with the [agency maintaining birth records] is equivalent to an adjudication of 19 parentage of a child and confers on the acknowledged parent all of the rights and duties of a 20 parent.
-21 (b) Except as otherwise provided in Sections 308 and 309, a valid denial of parentage by 22 a presumed parent filed with the [agency maintaining birth records] with a valid 23 acknowledgment of parentage is equivalent to an adjudication of the nonparentage of the
+SECTION 305.
+EFFECT OF ACKNOWLEDGMENT OR DENIAL OF 15 PARENTAGE.
+16 17 (a) Except as otherwise provided in Sections 308 and 309, a valid acknowledgment of Commented [CJ20]: Should valid be here?
+The Article does not consistently use that modifier.
+18 parentage filed with the [agency maintaining birth records] is equivalent to an adjudication of 19 parentage of a child and confers on the acknowledged parent all of the rights and duties of a 20 parent.
+21 (b) Except as otherwise provided in Sections 308 and 309, a valid denial of parentage by Commented [CJ21]: Should valid be here?
+22 a presumed parent filed with the [agency maintaining birth records] with a valid acknowledgment of parentage is equivalent to an adjudication of the nonparentage of the 23